Smoking Fish

 reddish hickory

-The color, however, will become darker as the smoking goes on, for example, the light colored fish may be develop yellow color that will change to light brown and brown color as the process continues.
+The color, however, will become darker as the smoking continues; for example, the light colored fish may develop a yellow color that will change to light brown and brown as the process continues.

 Wood for Smoking

-It is a fact that alder was popular for smoking salmon in Pacific Northwest and it is a fact that it is popular in Poland by both, the hobbyist and commercial producers.
-However, alder wood owes its popularity not to any secret components in its composition, but to a simple fact that is plentiful in those areas.
-It grows well there and it produces satisfactory smoke.
-The popularity of a particular wood is directly related to the fact whether it grows in a particular area.
-It will be most illogical to order wood over Internet when a local hardwood is free for the picking.
-Beech is common in Germany in Poland, and is used by commercial plants, very often mixed half and half with alder.
-Alder, oak and poplar are popular in Russia.
-Oak was popular for cold smoking fish in England, and still is the best wood all around.
+It is a fact that alder was popular for smoking salmon in the Pacific Northwest, and it is a fact that it is popular in Poland among hobbyists and commercial producers.
+However, alder wood owes its popularity not to any secret components but to a simple fact that is plentiful in those areas.
+It grows well there, and it produces satisfactory smoke.
+The popularity of a particular wood is directly related to whether it grows in a particular area.
+It would be most illogical to order wood over the Internet when a local hardwood is free for the picking.
+Beech is common in Germany and in Poland and is used by commercial plants, very often mixed half and half with alder.
+Alder, oak, and poplar are popular in Russia.
+Oak was popular for cold smoking fish in England and still is the best wood all around.
 Many wood chip manufacturers stay away from oak as it makes their cutting saws dull in no time at all.
 However, if you are willing to use an ax and cut some oak chips, it is a great wood for smoking.
 Oak will paint the product brown.
-Hickory is good, but unknown outside the USA.
+Hickory is good but unknown outside the USA.
 Hickory leaves a reddish tint.

-Fruit and nut trees are good for smoking, however, not so abundant as grown in the wild alder or oak.
+Fruit and nut trees are good for smoking, however, they are not as abundant as alder or oak.
 This makes them expensive.
-Combining different woods will create customized tints of color, for example oak and hickory will produce a pretty reddish-brown color.
+Combining different woods will create customized tints of color; for example, oak and hickory will produce a pretty reddish-brown color.
 Walnut, which has a heavy smoke flavor, can be mixed with apple wood to create a milder version.
 Alder imparts yellow color so it is especially good for fish.
 Keep in mind that the deepness of color is related to the length of smoking.
-Avoid using soft woods like pine, cedar, spruce and most ever green needle trees.
+Avoid using soft woods like pine, cedar, spruce, and other ever green needle trees.
 Those trees will produce dark color.
-Resins from these trees will leave unpleasant flavor on the fish.
-Be smart, use hardwood which is available for free.
-The quality of smoked fish depends more on curing or drying than on a type of wood used for smoking.
+Resins from these trees will leave an unpleasant flavor on the fish.
+Be smart, look around, and use hardwood, which is available for free.
+The quality of smoked fish depends more on curing or drying than on the type of wood used for smoking.
 Always store sawdust very dry.
-Sawdust is very dense and easily develops moisture pockets which can hold large numbers of mold spores.
+Sawdust is very dense and easily develops moisture pockets, which can hold large numbers of mold spores.
 These molds can adhere to the surface of the fish during smoking and can multiply during storage.
 The shelf life of the product will be greatly decreased.

 Summary of Critical Issues